 What is a virtual event?

 A virtual event is an online event where participants interact in a virtual environment rather than meeting in person.
 Virtual events are generally multi-session online gatherings that often include webinars and webcasts.
-They are highly interactive, and designed to create an environment that is as close to that of their physical counterparts as possible.
+They are highly interactive, and designed to create an environment that is as close to their physical counterparts as possible.

 Popular applications of virtual events include trade shows, job fairs, conferences, sales meetings, college open days, and company-wide gatherings.
 While they have existed for quite some time, virtual events have gained significant popularity during the COVID-19 pandemic as a way for brands to present their information digitally either to internal teams or to the general public.
 They are often led by a range of key stakeholders, including associations, professional meeting organizers, company executives, marketing managers, product managers, human resources, and more.

 Webinars are engaging because they encourage participants from all over the world to virtually join in and listen to one or more speakers deliver the material.
 You can choose to either charge participants to join webinars offer the content for free.
 Webinars usually use video conferencing resources that allow for Q&A. The best resources also have the ability to show live or pre-recorded video, and make the event available after the fact as on-demand.